• Skip to table of contents

 Yes!
 Our School hosts general information sessions throughout the year for each of our MSW programs.
 In addition to meeting some of our faculty, staff and students, these sessions provide potential applicants with an overview of the application process.
 You’ll also learn about our coursework, practicum placements, financial aid, and more.
 Each information session includes a formal presentation and plenty of opportunities for Q&As.

 Although applicants are not required to attend an info session, we strongly recommend that you do.
-We are currently offering the following virtual information sessions:
+Our School hosts information sessions throughout the year for each of our MSW programs.

 At this time, an online advanced standing option is not available.